-The following reflects the Organization's financial assets as of December 31, 2022, reduced by amounts not available for general use because of donor-imposed restrictions within one year of the Statement of Financial Position date.
-Amounts not available include amounts set aside for specific programs and a board designated emergency reserve.
+The following reflects the Organization's financial assets as of December 31, 2023, reduced by amounts not available for general use because of donor-imposed restrictions within one year of the Statement of Financial Position date.
+The total balance includes amounts set aside for specific programs and a board designated emergency reserve.